-Academic Performance Index
+Academic Performance Index 813

-County Average: 831 State Average: 807
+County Average: 821 State Average: 804

-Student enrollment
+Student enrollment 511

-County Average: 611 State Average: 468
+County Average: 609 State Average: 459

-School Expenditures
+Adelante Dual Language Academy School Accountability Report Card for 2012-2013

-Services/activities provided to enable underperforming students to meet standards:
+The following activities are provided for staff and students using State and Federal funding to support underperforming students to meet grade level State standards:

-- Ongoing staff development is provided in differentiated instructional practices in reading language arts and math. - Ongoing staff development is provided in the area of English language acquisition. - Ongoing staff development is provided to integrate technology into the curriculum as a tool to enhance teaching and learning. - Staff receives professional development in the dual immersion model of instruction to ensure that students are prepared to meet California state standards in two languages. - Teachers analyze data to identify at-risk or low-performing students and provide in-class interventions. - Using formative data as a reference for student progress, after school intervention programs provide additional instruction to students falling below benchmark in the areas of reading, writing and math. - STAR Academy is a strategic attempt at providing students with an extra boost in preparation for STAR testing. - Teachers and principal meet to analyze and assess student data to determine if English learners are meeting standards. - Ongoing staff development is provided to improve instruction in language arts and writing. - An after school-tutoring center provides support for at-risk, migrant, and English learners.
+Ongoing staff development is provided in differentiated instructional practices in reading language arts and math.

+Ongoing staff development is provided in the area of English language acquisition.

+Ongoing staff development is provided to integrate technology into the curriculum as a tool to enhance teaching and learning.

+Staff receives professional development in the dual immersion model of instruction to ensure that students are prepared to meet California state standards in two languages.

+Teachers analyze data to identify at-risk or low-performing students and provide in-class interventions.

+Teachers are provided collaboration time to analyze formative data as a reference for student progress, after school intervention programs provide additional instruction to students falling below benchmark in the areas of reading, writing and math.

+STAR Academy is provided for targeted students as a strategic attempt at providing students with an extra boost in preparation for STAR testing.

+Teachers and principal meet to analyze and assess student data to determine if English learners are meeting standards.

+Ongoing staff development is provided to improve instruction in language arts, writing math and ELD.

+An after school-tutoring center provides support for at-risk, migrant, and English learners.